clburlison/clburlison.com/_pages/about/my-list.md

 1. Learn Swift

-The idea behind having a a current focus section is to disregard everything else on this page.
+The idea behind having a current focus section is to disregard everything else on this page.
 It is easy to become stretched too thin.
 It is easy to want to do everything.
 It is hard to accomplish everything when all you can think about it everything else.
 I try to limit this area to five or less.

 ## Last 5 Completed Goals